What Is a Business Angel and How Can They Help Your Startup?

 Former managers of large companies are often accustomed to support in the form of several secretaries, and then they find out in the startup that they have to make copies themselves, make their own coffee, and manage their own schedule.
 That's not so bad, but a startup often requires a different balance of activities than a large company.
 For example, I have experienced that a former manager of a large Dutch company constantly hired expensive external consultants for overviews that he could have simply asked the existing team for.
 Not only did it cost a lot of money, but it also frustrated the team members because they felt that they were not taken seriously and their expertise was questioned.
 And the guy missed every signal that he might have made the wrong choice.
 After all, he was the manager and made the decisions, right?
 So, at the end this had a very negative effect on the team spirit.
 Conclusion: each phase of a company requires a different type of entrepreneur.

 1. Enthusiasm.
 Enthusiasm comes in many forms.
 The ideal business angel remains somewhat at a distance, becomes active at your request, and provides advice where necessary and desired.
 The pitfall here is, of course, that the angel enthusiastically takes your seat under the motto "let me do it, I can do it better and faster".
 That cannot be the intention.
 It is even more difficult when the enthusiastic ex-entrepreneur has been extremely successful in bringing - for example - a line of unbreakable bike locks to market.
-When your business idea involves a biotech startup, an angel who thinks they know everything can pose a major problem.
-It is known that Nobel Prize winners - who generally also have a big ego - think they know everything.
-Illustrative in this regard is the story of the internet millionaires.
+When your business idea involves a biotech startup, an angel who thinks he or she knows everything can pose a major problem.
+Just as it well known that Nobel Prize winners - who can also have a big ego - think they know everything of a lot of topics.
+I happen to know a Nobel Prize winner and this is confirmed by his wife who stated in an interview that he even thinks he knows how to hang up the laundry better than she does...
+Also, illustrative in this regard is the story of the internet millionaires.
 The internet hype has produced several very young and very wealthy former entrepreneurs who, after spending a few months on the beach and the golf course, decided to start a new business again, now as a business angel.
 They sometimes forgot that they then had to fulfill the role of investor and not the role of the energetic entrepreneur.

 2. The cuckoo's egg.
 The angel who tries to push you out because they think it will go better without you.
 Then you really have a problem.
 Further comment is unnecessary.